zhouLion/doc.fedml.ai/docs/open-source/cli/fedml-launch.md

 > **_NOTE:_** Note that you might be prompted for **API_KEY** the first time you run the command.
 Please get this key from your account on FedML AI Nexus Platform.
 You can also specify the API_KEY with the `-k` option.

-After the launch CLI is executed, the output is as follows.
-Here you may open the job url to confirm and actually start the job.
+After the launch CLI is executed, you will get the following output prompting for confirmation of resources:

 ```
 Submitting your job to FedML® Launch platform: 100%|████████████████████████████████████████████████████████████████████████████████████████| 6.07k/6.07k [00:01<00:00, 4.94kB/s]